7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-Virtual-Machines.md

 #### Connecting to the VM

-SSH, RDP or Azure Bastion
+SSH, RDP or Azure Bastion - Use VPN to connect to Azure as raw RDP or SSH connections are MITM-able
 - [[RDP-Cheatsheet]]
 - [[SSH-Cheatsheet]]